 Getting a prescription

 Ukrainian nationals will need to visit their new GP to get a prescription.
-They should then take their prescription to a pharmacy or chemist to receive the medication.
+They should then take their prescription to a pharmacy to receive the medication.
 They may need to pay for prescription medicines.
 Pharmacists can give free advice on treating minor health problems, such as colds and coughs.
 Find a local pharmacy.

 Immunisations

 In England, most vaccinations are offered free on the NHS.
 Vaccinations can protect you throughout your life.
 To protect children as early as possible many vaccines are offered to babies and toddlers before they start school.
-As vaccinations are so well accepted in England, they're not mandatory.

 Vaccines are the safest way for your guests to protect themselves and their family from serious infections.